sb-jang/sb-jang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a visiting scholar at [Data & Language Intelligence (DLI) Lab](https://diyonsei.notion.site/) at Yonsei University.
+I am currently a postdoctoral researcher at [Data Intelligence (DI) Lab](https://di.postech.ac.kr/) at [Pohang University of Science and Technology (POSTECH)](https://cse.postech.ac.kr/).
-Here, I finished my Ph.D. thesis and am expected to receive Ph.D. in Computer Science and Engineering at [POSTECH](https://cse.postech.ac.kr/), under the supervision of [Prof. Hwanjo Yu](http://di.postech.ac.kr/hwanjoyu).
+Here, I received my Ph.D. in Computer Science and Engineering under the supervision of [Prof. Hwanjo Yu](http://di.postech.ac.kr/hwanjoyu).

-During my Ph.D., I was fortunate to join [Scatter Lab](https://www.scatterlab.co.kr/) and contribute to the development of *Luda Lee*, a social companion chatbot, and *Zeta*, an AI storytelling platform, both of which serve over one million users.
+During my Ph.D., I was fortunate to join [Scatter Lab Inc.](https://www.scatterlab.co.kr/) and contribute to the development of *Luda Lee*, a social companion chatbot, and *Zeta*, an AI storytelling platform, both of which serve over several million users.

 My research aims to develop human-friendly AI agents endowed with social intelligence.
 Toward this goal, I have worked on multimodal agents, evaluation methods for social intelligence, and the construction of benchmarks and large-scale synthetic datasets to model desirable human-like behaviors.